 1. Hold two dumbbells and stand in front of the bench.
 Place one foot on the bench and the other on the floor.

-2. Take a bigger step from the bench so that you can target the glutes and hamstrings.
-Then lean slightly forward.
+2. Take a bigger step from the bench to target the glutes and hamstrings.
+Then, lean slightly forward.
 This will be your starting position.

 3. Start the exercise by lowering the body while bending the knees.
 Keep the tension on the glutes as you go down.

-Make sure that as you go down, your knee should not come outside the toe.
+Make sure to keep your knees behind the toe as you go down.
 This will put less stress on your knee joint.
 Also, do this exercise with proper focus and concentration for better results.

 3. Hip Thrust